cures-hub/cures-condec-eclipse/README.md

 *Runtime Tab*

 ### Run as a second Eclipse Application
-You can start a second Eclipse instance containing the plugin  from within your initial Eclipse by running the de.uhd.ifi.se.decision.management.eclipse project as an `Eclipse Application`.
+You can start a second Eclipse instance containing the plug-in  from within your initial Eclipse by running the de.uhd.ifi.se.decision.management.eclipse project as an `Eclipse Application`.